puthsovann/CyberSecurity/README.md

 [Github Markdown](markdown) - GitHub combines a syntax for formatting text called GitHub Flavored Markdown with a few unique writing features.
 Markdown is an easy-to-read, easy-to-write syntax for formatting plain text.

 # Some Script
-[Script](Scripts) - Some code/scripts for exploit, automation and others.
+[Scripts](Scripts) - Some code/scripts for exploit, automation and others.